 Code of practice on payments to wrong accounts

-SAVVY TIP: If you’ve made a payment to the wrong account, tell the Payments Council about it by filling in an online form.
+SAVVY TIP: If you’ve made a payment to the wrong account, tell the Payments Council (now called UK Finance) about it by filling in an online form.
 They won’t be able to investigate or get your payment back, but it should tell them what banks are or aren’t doing to help their customers.

 What happens behind the scenes?

 The new code covers how your bank or building society should deal with you.
 There are several steps that your bank or building society should be doing:

 - Your bank will contact the recipient’s bank.

 - The recipient’s bank will ask the customer’s permission to withdraw the payment.